srsergiorodriguez/exploraciones-digitales/content/5_4_infraestructura.md

 />

 Acknowledge the gaps
-Ken Keniston, human development scholar from the Mas- sachusetts Institute of Technology, and colleagues argue for the importance of recognizing four distinct digital divides between:54
+Ken Keniston, human development scholar from the Massachusetts Institute of Technology, and colleagues argue for the importance of recognizing four distinct digital divides between:54
 (1) the rich and poor in every country;
 (2) those who speak English or that nation’s lingua franca and those who do not, including the importance of sharing and creating digi-